Generate a card token

 • Base64 encode the resulting encrypted data into a string.
 This string is the encrypted_pan value in the /v1/tokens request.

-Tokenize encrypted card data
+Step 2: Tokenize encrypted card data

 FieldDescriptionType

-transarmor_key_idEnter the ID of the TransArmor key used to perform the encryption.String
+transarmor_key_idIdentifier of the TransArmor key used to perform the encryption.String

-exp_monthEnter the month that the card will expire.Numeric
+exp_monthMonth that the card will expire.Numeric

-exp_yearEnter the year that the card will expire.Numeric
+exp_yearYear that the card will expire.Numeric

-first6Enter the first six digits for the card.Numeric
+first6First six digits of the card.Numeric

-last4Enter the last four digits for the card.Numeric
+last4Last four digits of the card.Numeric

 curl --request POST \